moplacer-dev/nola-docs/DEPLOYMENT_INSTRUCTIONS.md

 This document outlines how to deploy the NGSS grade separation changes from your local development environment to production (Render).

 ## Current Status
-✅ **Local Development**: NGSS standards successfully separated into 7th and 8th grade ✅ **Deployment Script**: Created and tested
+✅ **Local Development**: NGSS standards successfully separated into 7th and 8th grade
+✅ **App.py Fixed**: Updated correlation functions to use grade-specific filtering ✅ **Deployment Script**: Created and tested
 🔄 **Production**: Ready to deploy